Arzik1987/REDS_experiments/README.md

 ### How to install and execute the code

-The rest of description assumes that you use RStudio (https://www.rstudio.com/).
+The rest of the description assumes that one uses RStudio (https://www.rstudio.com/).
+Any of the above packages can be installed with the command
-Any of the above packages can be installed with the command `install.packages("<package-name>")`
+`install.packages("<package-name>")`

-To install our package execute `install.packages("<path-to-file>", repos = NULL, type = "source")`
+To install our package, execute `install.packages("<path-to-file>", repos = NULL, type = "source")`

-To repeat our experiments in each folder open the file ".RProj" and open all files ".R" from that folder.
+To repeat our experiments in each folder, open the file ".RProj" and open all files ".R" from that folder.
 To launch part of code, select it and press "Ctrl + Enter".

 ### The folder "Experiments"

 The results will appear in the folder "plots_tables"

 1. To obtain Figure 12 from Section B.2, execute "small data.R"
-2. To obtain column "share" of Table 8 from Section C, execute "dgp_analysis.R"
+2. To obtain the column "share" of Table 8 from Section C, execute "dgp_analysis.R"
 3. To obtain Figures 4-10 and Tables 2-6 from Section 8, Figures 14, 15 and Tables 9-12 from Section D, and the following tables presented and described below in this README, execute **sequentially**
 	* "do_experiments.R" (takes ~24 hours on 4 cores)
 	* "analyze_experiments.R" (several minutes) and